gbgabiola/100DaysOfCode/r1-log.md

 ## Day 55-56: August 06-07, Monday to Tuesday
 **Today's Progress**: Continue with the cs101 problem set.
 Literally struggling with the sets.
 This time I can't connect the dots, struggle to use the concepts I learned the combined it to a solution

+## Day 57-58: August 08-09, Wednesday to Thursday
+**Today's Progress**: Started and finished a short course "How to Use SMART Goals" to achieve more in less time and to gain clarity as my goal setting system.

 <!-- ## Day 00: Month 00, Whatday
 **Today's Progress**: